Understanding how telescopes work is key for both getting the best performance from the one you own and deciding what you want from a new one.

 The distance light travels from the objective the focal plane, i.e. the point where the image is brought to a focus for the eyepiece to magnify, is known as the focal length.

 The longer the focal length, the larger the image is created – but bigger images need more light and so longer focal planes generally need larger apertures.

 But the reverse is also true: bigger lenses need a longer focal length to bring the light they gather to a focal point.

 The biggest refracting lens in the world is at Yerkes Observatory, Wisconsin.
-The 40" (102cm) diameter beast sits inside a telescope which is 60 feet (18.3m) long!
+The 40″ (102cm) diameter beast sits inside an OTA which is 60 feet (18.3m) long!